-The current income tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the balance sheet date in the countries where the Company's subsidiaries, joint venture and associates operate and generate taxable income.
-Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation.
-It establishes provisions where appropriate on the basis of amounts expected to be paid to the tax authorities.
+The current income tax charge is calculated on the basis of the tax laws enacted or substantively enacted at the balance sheet date in the countries where the Company's subsidiaries, joint ventures and associates operate and generate taxable income.
+Management periodically evaluates positions taken in tax returns with respect to situations in which applicable tax regulation is subject to interpretation and considers whether it is probable that a taxation authority accept on uncertain tax treatment.
+The Group measures its tax balances either based on the most likely amount or the expected value, depending on which method provides a better prediction of the resolution of the uncertainty.